duannx/vue-router-transition/README.md

         meta: { // the plugin will use meta.transitons of your route
             transitions: {
                 priority: 3, // smaller number - higher priority
-                in: 'fade', // transition when navigate to this route
+                enter: 'fade', // transition when navigate to this route
-                out: 'fade' // transition when navigate from this route }
+                leave: 'fade' // transition when navigate from this route }
         }
     },